Primal Fear

 The inciting incident occurs at 15 minutes when Martin sees Aaron Stampler on TV—a terrified altar boy arrested for Archbishop Rushman's brutal murder.
 Despite having no money, Aaron represents the ultimate career-making case.
 The disruption is Martin's recognition of opportunity in this seemingly impossible defense..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Martin fully commits to defending Aaron and begins building his defense strategy.
+This shows the protagonist's commitment to Martin fully commits to defending Aaron and begins building his defense strategy.
 He crosses into Act 2 by accepting that this case will define his career—he's all in on proving Aaron's innocence, discovering the truth about what happened that night., moving from reaction to action.

 The Collapse moment at 99 minutes (76% through) represents the emotional nadir.
 Here, During explosive testimony, Janet triggers Roy on the stand, and Aaron violently attacks her in court.
 Martin's defense appears destroyed—the jury has seen violence firsthand.
-His career-defining case seems lost, and he has failed Aaron, who may face execution., demonstrates the protagonist at their lowest point.
+His career-defining case seems lost, and he has failed Aaron, who may face execution., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 105 minutes initiates the final act resolution at 80% of the runtime.
 Martin pieces together the final evidence: the missing altar boy, the real motive for murder.
 He synthesizes everything he's learned and delivers a powerful closing argument that Aaron killed in self-defense to protect himself and others from Rushman's abuse.
 The jury must see the truth., demonstrating the transformation achieved throughout the journey.